Technigo/project-business-site/README.md

 And I still have problem making the background image for header responsive in mobile version.
 The width of the header image becomes bit narrower than the size of the screen and I don't know how to solve it.

+I also tried using the transition function for the accordion but it seems not working and I don't understand why.

 ## View it live
 https://keen-mcclintock-4f9a9e.netlify.com